- Academic Advising

-For the M.A. degrees, the upper limit for the number of hours granted in either advanced standing or transfer credit is one-third of the total number of hours required by the degree, e.g., 12 hours in pastoral studies, spirituality, religious education and social justice; 16 hours in pastoral counseling.
-For the M.Div. degree, advanced standing or transfer credit follows the same pattern as Loyola doctoral programs.
-Up to one-half the total number of hours (36 credit hours) can be transferred from an approved M.A. program.
+- For the Master of Divinity degree, advanced standing or transfer credit follows the same pattern as Loyola doctoral programs.
+Up to one-half of the total number of hours (36 credit hours) may be transferred from an approved MA program.

-Requests for advanced standing or transfer credit must be made in writing to the IPS Dean during the student's first semester of coursework, and must be accompanied by an official transcript of those credits; or, in the case of substantive ministry education programs, by a complete written description of specific learning experiences as proof of competence.
-The IPS Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
-In each case, IPS seeks to be fair in recognizing ministry competencies already achieved and in maintaining the integrity and focus of its own degree programs.
+Ordinarily, requests for advanced standing or transfer credit must be made in writing to the IPS Dean during the student's first semester of coursework, and must be accompanied by an official transcript of those credits; or, in the case of approved ministry education programs, by documentation of completion of the program.
+The IPS Dean will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.